Saguny/topdownshooter/README.md

 - Implement more complex boss behaviours using custom scripts in the `Enemy` or `Game Engine` folders.

 Because most communication is done through the `GameEvents` static class, you can add new systems that plug into the loop without modifying the existing core code.

----

-## License

-This project is released under the MIT License.
-You are free to use, modify, and distribute it in personal and commercial projects.